Library

 Cluster headache

-NICE CG150 explicitly covers cluster headache.
-Acute attacks should be treated with 100% high-flow oxygen (prescribed via the Home Oxygen Order Form / HOOF) and subcutaneous or nasal sumatriptan.
+NHS guideline CG150 explicitly covers cluster headache.
+Acute attacks should be treated with 100% high-flow oxygen and subcutaneous or nasal sumatriptan.
+In practice home oxygen for cluster headache is specialist-initiated (typically by neurology) rather than prescribed directly by GPs, and the Home Oxygen Order Form (HOOF) is completed by the specialist service.
 Prevention is usually verapamil with ECG monitoring, with a short corticosteroid course as a bridge.
 Urgent neurology referral is recommended on first suspicion.